nkreer/PartyJeopardy/README.md

 **Warning:** This does not come with any protection whatsoever. **DO NOT** upload this to a public web server!
 Luckily, PHP has a built-in web server!
 Run `php -S localhost:9000` in your CLI and navigate your browser to the same address.

+### Game preparation

+To play, you need a JSON file with your own clues.
+An example is included with the software.
+Put it into the `games/` folder, navigate to your web-directory and follow the setup instructions on your screen.
+It's really simple!

 ### Information

 This project is in no way affiliated with Jeopardy!, its producers or distributors.